 We are proud of our small class sizes that allow for personal support of each student.
 A variety of school-wide functions and programs, gives our students a sense of community.
 “One student at a time” means just that, and we demonstrate our commitment to fulfill our vision by:

-Integrating the Responsive Classroomm model into our PK-5 classrooms.
+- Integrating the Responsive Classroom model into our PK-5 classrooms.

 We also believe that we must support our faculty and we demonstrate this by: